MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-sensor-events.md

 In addition to logging sensor data as XML, you can also log it in CSV files.
 If this is necessary, follow these steps.

+> [!NOTE]
-*Note:* You may need to run the program as an administrator for this to work properly.
+> You may need to run the program as an administrator for this to work properly.

 1. Configure the Sensor Diagnostic Tool to capture event data (See the first section in this topic.)
 2. In the **Sensors** menu, choose the **Enable CSV Logging** menu option.